appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/before-checklist.md

     - to: your git server (github, ...)
     - port 22
     - test command: curl -v telnet://gitserver.spacetech.com:22
-- [ ] You need to create firewall rules from Appcircle server to your smtp server:
+- [ ] You need to create firewall rules from Appcircle server to your SMTP server:
   - from: Appcircle server
-  - to: your smtp server
+  - to: your SMTP server
-  - port: your smtp server's port (25 / 465 / 587)
+  - port: your SMTP server's port (25 / 465 / 587)
   - test command: curl -v telnet://smtp.spacetech.com:587

 ### Create necessary firewall rules for Appcircle runner to build mobile applications